yannickl88/features-bundle/README.md

 # features-bundle
 This Symfony bundle provides a way of managing features within a project.
 A common use-case is to have a certain feature only active under certain condition.
-Examples would be that you want to activate a feature when the use has a certain role, or when you are not in a product environment (think of testing).
+Examples would be that you want to activate a feature when the use has a certain role, or when you are not in a production environment (think of testing).

 With this bundle you can configure features to be active or inactive.
 Using resolvers you decide when a feature is active or not.